 An introduction to data processing, analysis, and visualization with Python combined with a primer in deep learning with neural networks.

-Coding in Python, inside interactive Jupyter notebooks, using TensorFlow, the deep learning library developed by Google, and Keras.
+Coding in Python, inside interactive Jupyter notebooks, using Keras, a popular deep learning library.

 Understanding the math behind neural networks using Python and its scientific stack.

 Training and using neural networks using Python, TensorFlow, and Keras.

 Experience in software development (not necessarily Python) and a basic understanding of statistics, linear algebra, and calculus (BSc in exact sciences or similar).

 Install the Anaconda with Python 3 Distribution for free.

 Do some preliminary reading (2-3 hours) and exercises (3-4 hours after each day) at home or the office.